Calabi-Yau Threefolds from Vex Triangulations: Introduction

 This paper is organized as follows.
 For the remainder of the introduction, we present a simple motivating example which makes our discussion more concrete: a CY threefold arising from an FRST of a 4D reflexive polytope whose K\"ahler moduli space contains a distinct topology arising from a non-FRST fan.
 Following this, we develop the basic theories of triangulations and of toric geometry successively and in detail, in \cref{sec:triang} and \cref{sec:toric}.
 The familiar reader can skip the majority of these sections.
-We then review the secondary fan in \cref{sec:sec_fan}, the primary object employed in both theories to organize the triangulation/fan classification problem, and discuss methods for efficiently constructing the secondary fan, yielding the solution the classification problem.
+We then review the secondary fan in \cref{sec:sec_fan}, the primary object employed in both theories to organize the triangulation/fan classification problem, and discuss methods for efficiently constructing the secondary fan, yielding the solution to the classification problem.
+These methods are implemented in an open-source Python package \texttt{regfans} \cite{regfans}. \github{https://github.com/natemacfadden/regfans}

 Up to this point, the content is almost entirely a review of known results; we break new ground in \cref{sec:ref_poly} by applying these results on triangulation/fan classification to the case of 4D reflexive polytopes.
 In particular, we review Batyrev's construction of CY hypersurfaces from FRSTs, develop the theory of toric varieties arising from vex triangulations, and study their anticanonical hypersurfaces (especially their smoothness).
 This culminates in the smoothness result summarized in \cref{main}.
-We then exhaustively enumerate fans/triangulations for low Hodge numbers ($h^{1,1} \leq 7$), demonstrating the ubiquity of vex triangulations, and present upper bounds at large Hodge numbers, generalizing the methods of \cite{Demirtas:2020dbm}.
+Using \texttt{CYTools} \cite{Demirtas:2022hqf} and \texttt{regfans} \cite{regfans}, we then exhaustively enumerate fans/triangulations for small Hodge numbers ($h^{1,1} \leq 7$), demonstrating the ubiquity of vex triangulations, and present upper bounds at large Hodge numbers, generalizing the methods of \cite{Demirtas:2020dbm}.
 Finally, we conclude in \cref{sec:conc}.
 In \cref{sec:translate} we spend some time clarifying subtleties in translation between triangulation theory and toric geometry, and in \cref{sec:gale} we briefly comment on how Gale duality lurks behind the scenes in triangulation theory and toric geometry.